acdh-oeaw/cfdb/README.md

 7. before happily clicking on it

-8. click on the ‘User Manager’-tile and add your user (probably the ‘admin’) to ‘cfdbEditors’.
+8. click on the ‘User Manager’-tile and add your user (probably the ‘admin’) to ‘cfdbEditors’. **Important:** Make sure that the user has a non-empty password.

 # Try it